SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 *We ignore the cost of moving a file from Level0 to Level1*.

+#### Why is the size of the index-section 16KB?

+SSTables can contain more than one metadata or index sections.
+Even if the index section is just 1KB, Block IO will involve reading the entire disk block from the underlying storage.
+LevelDB has multiple index sections and reading each section involves reading a 4KB disk block.
+Hence, the data that is actually read for the index section is 16KB.

+#### Why is the size of the data-section just 4KB?

+The data section can be huge but LevelDB needs to read just the 4KB data section to find the value for a key.
+The steps include:

+- LevelDB will load the index section to identify the position of the bloom-filter section.
+    - Index section (or the index block) contains metadata and one of the metadata items could be the beginning offset of the bloom-filter block, (other could be the offset of the keys in the data-block as mentioned earlier).
+- LevelDB will now load the bloom-filter section and skip the file if the key is definitely not present.
+- If the bloom filter indicates that the key may be present, LevelDB will identify the offset of the key from the index section.
+- LevelDB jumps to the identified offset within the data section.
+With Block IO, the entire block containing the offset needs to be read.
+So, LevelDB ends up reading 4KB of the data block.

+*I am using the term section with index, bloom-filter and data to avoid confusing it with the disk block*.

-**Why do we need an index-block in an SSTable file**?
+#### Why do we need an index-block in an SSTable file?

 In a key-value storage engine, the value is considered to be much bigger than the key.

-Index block is going to contain the key-offset pairs sorted by keys.
-Let's assume 10,000 keys in an SSTable file where each key is 100 bytes.
-This means each key-offset pair will take `104 bytes` (`100 bytes for the kyy + 4 bytes for the offset`, ignoring the encoding).
+Index block is going to contain the key/value-offset pairs sorted by keys.
+Let's assume 10,000 keys in an SSTable file where each key is 100 bytes long.
+This means each key-offset pair will take `104 bytes` (`100 bytes for the key + 4 bytes for the offset`, ignoring the encoding).
 So, the total size of the index block would be around 0.99 MB `(((104 * 10,000)/1024)/1024)`.
 To get the value for a key, the storage engine will need to read ~1 MB of index block and if the key is found, a random seek to the identified offset within the data block will be needed.

 If the index-block were not there, the same get operation would have happened against the data block.
 Assuming the size of a single value to be 1024 bytes, we will have around 10.71 MB `((((100 + 1024) * 10,000)/1024)/1024)` as the size of the data block.

 Before moving on, let's quickly recap the amplification numbers.
-The read amplification in LevelDB is 336 and the write amplification can be over 50, in the worst case.
+The **read amplification in LevelDB is 336** and the **write amplification can be over 50**, in the worst case.

-> A key idea while designing a storage engine is to minimize the read and write amplification.
-Typically, SSDs can wear out through repeated writes, the high write amplification in LSM-trees can significantly reduce device lifetime.
+> A key idea while designing a storage engine is to minimize the read and write amplification to reduce IO latency.
+Also, SSDs can wear out through repeated writes, the high write amplification in LSM-trees can significantly reduce device lifetime.

 ### SSD considerations